fizalihsan/fizalihsan.github.io/source/technology/java-io.md

 ```

 # Stream Classes

 * A stream is an ordered sequence of bytes of undetermined length.
-* The two main classes are java.io.InputStream and java.io.OutputStream .
+* The two main classes are `java.io.InputStream` and `java.io.OutputStream`.
-* The java.util.zip package contains four input stream classes that read data in a compressed format and return it in uncompressed format and four output stream classes that read data in uncompressed format and write in compressed format.
+* The `java.util.zip` package contains four input stream classes that read data in a compressed format and return it in uncompressed format and four output stream classes that read data in uncompressed format and write in compressed format.
-* The java.util.jar package includes two stream classes for reading files from JAR archives.
+* The `java.util.jar` package includes two stream classes for reading files from JAR archives.
-* The java.security package includes a couple of stream classes used for calculating message digests.
+* The `java.security` package includes a couple of stream classes used for calculating message digests.
 * The Java Cryptography Extension (JCE) adds two classes for encryption and decryption.

 ## Input Stream

 `public abstract int read() throws IOException`

-Though read() returns stream of bytes, it is declared as int.
-This int is not a Java byte with a value between -128 and 127 but a more general unsigned byte with a value between 0 and 255.
-Hence, -1 can easily be distinguished from valid data values read from the stream.
+Though `read()` returns stream of bytes, it is declared as `int`.
+This `int` is not a Java byte with a value between -128 and 127 but a more general unsigned byte with a value between 0 and 255.
+Hence, `-1` can easily be distinguished from valid data values read from the stream.

 # OutputStream